-Surveys bacteria, viruses and fungi: their growth characteristics, morphology and pathogenicity.
-The epidemiology and diagnosis of pathogenic bacteria and an introduction to immunology are also included.
-Laboratory emphasis is on culturing, identification, aseptic technique and basic immunological assays.
+Surveys bacteria, viruses and fungi through their growth characteristics, morphology and pathogenicity.
+Introduces immunology and explores epidemiology and diagnosis of pathogenic bacteria.
+Emphasizes culturing, identification, aseptic technique and basic immunological assays in the laboratory.
 Credits: 4, Hours: (3/2/0/0), Prereq: One year of recent high school biology/chemistry with a grade of B or higher is strongly recommended, or completion of Basic Biological Concepts or other college-level biology course; Arts & Sciences Elective Code: A